Dodni/Leave-Request-MobileApp-With-PowerApps/README.md

-# Leave-Request-App-With-PowerApps
+# Leave-Request-MobileApp-With-PowerApps
-Its a simple leave request app for a company with sharepoint database.
+Its a simple leave request app for any company with sharepoint database.